vinayakbhat123/vintinder_be/Homework.md

   - what are the dependecies
   - what are the use of "-g" while npm install
   - Difference between caret and tilde ( ^ vs ~)

+  - initialise the git
+  - create .gitignore and .env file
+  - create a remote repo on github
+  - push all code to github
+  - play with routes extensions like /hello,/,/hello/2,/test/,/home
+  - order of routes matter a lot
+  - Install postman app and make workspace/collections > get api call
+  - write logic to handle GET,POST,DELETE,PATCH method and test api .